Michigan–Ohio State football rivalry: John Cooper era (1988–2000)

 In 1995, #2 Ohio State was led by eventual Heisman Trophy winner Eddie George and future National Football League (NFL) stars Orlando Pace, Terry Glenn, Mike Vrabel, Shawn Springs, and Rickey Dudley.
 Glenn insisted there wasn't anything special about the Wolverines: "Michigan's nothing," he said.
 Perhaps inspired by this remark, the Wolverines manhandled the Buckeyes at the line of scrimmage from the very first play.
 Michigan senior running back Tim Biakabutuka amassed 313 yards rushing in Michigan's 31–23 upset.

 The Buckeyes had high expectations again entering the 1996 contest.
 They boasted an unblemished 10–0 record and were ranked No. 2 in the nation as they entered the finale with 7–3 Michigan.
 When Ohio State jumped to a 9–0 halftime lead, the OSU crowd sensed a special finish and perhaps a rise to No. 1.
 The Wolverines' defense shut the Buckeyes out in the second half while Brian Griese replaced the struggling Scott Dreisbach and led Michigan to 13 unanswered points and another victory over their rivals, 13–9.
 The game would turn out to be the Buckeyes' only loss of the season and ended up costing them a chance at the national championship.

 In 1997, Ohio State hoped to return the favor: the 10–0 Wolverines sat atop the AP Poll entering their matchup with the 10–1 Buckeyes, who were ranked No. 4.
 Spearheaded by the play of eventual Heisman winner Charles Woodson, who ran a punt back for a touchdown, intercepted a pass in the Ohio State end zone, and caught a 37-yard pass that set up freshman running back Anthony Thomas' touchdown run, the Wolverines prevailed, 20–14.
-The Wolverines then defeated Washington State in the Rose Bowl by a 21–16 score, winning their only national championship since 1948.
+The Wolverines then defeated Washington State in the Rose Bowl by a 21–16 score, winning their first national championship since 1948.

 Ohio State came back with a win in the 1998 contest, but Michigan went on to win in 1999 and 2000.
 Senior quarterback Tom Brady hit sophomore receiver Marquise Walker for the game-winning touchdown pass with five minutes to go to for a 24–17 victory in 1999.
 In the 2000 game, Michigan grabbed a 31–12 lead and held on to win, 38–26.
 Michigan junior quarterback Drew Henson went 14 for 25 passing for 303 yards and three scores and added a touchdown run.
 At the end of the 2000 season, Cooper was fired.
 While he consistently fielded strong teams, his 2–10–1 record against Michigan, including his failure to ever win in Ann Arbor, was, along with disciplinary problems and a losing record in bowl games, a major contributor to his dismissal.
 Michigan students held a "John Cooper Day" mock celebration in Ann Arbor on February 10, 2001, as that date in Month-Day-Year format corresponded with Cooper's record in the rivalry.